 It was Athens West Theatre’s production of The Christians by Lucas Hnath and I was spending my evenings rehearsing a gripping and relevant script with a literate and incisive director and a cast whose passion humbled me.

-It’s a real good time.
+It was a real good time.

 What enhanced the rehearsal process were the spaces in which we rehearsed.